 Research shows that women who have had diabetes during pregnancy (gestational diabetes or GDM) are at a higher risk of developing type 2 diabetes later in life.

-"I’m testing a home-based lifestyle coaching program for new mothers who had diabetes during pregnancy," says Dr. Lipscombe, whose research is being funded by the Canadian Diabetes Association (CDA).
+"I’m testing a home-based lifestyle coaching program for new mothers who had diabetes during pregnancy," says Dr. Lipscombe, whose research is being funded by Diabetes Canada.
 "I want to know if the program can improve diabetes risk factors and if women are able to stick with it.
 If successful, this coaching program could help prevent diabetes in this population of mothers and improve the overall health of these women and their families."